ULHPC/ulhpc-docs/docs/hpc-schools.md

 - compile libraries from source code,
 - compile and link code that uses numerical libraries,
-- understand the effe cts of caches in numerical library performance, and
+- understand the effects of caches in numerical library performance, and
 - exploit caches to leverage better performance.

 ### Upcoming sessions

-- Jan.
-2024, 29th 09:00 - 13:00, MNO - Belval campus - CB-MAI-NOMBRE 1.010
+- No sessions are planned at the moment.
+Future sessions will be announced here, please wait for announcements or contact the HPC team via [email](mailto:hpc-school-for-beginners@uni.lu) to express your interest.